gvwilson/thirdbit/_posts/2016/09/2016-09-27-terrified-sheep.md

 Instead of tenure for a few,
-I want unions and professional associations with real bargaining power, for everyone, because I believe we're stronger and smarter together.
+I want unions and professional associations with real bargaining power, for everyone, because I believe we're stronger and smarter when the playing field is truly level.